Eastern Zhejiang Canal: Contemporary development

-In 2007, the Ministry of Transport (MOT) of the Government of the People's Republic of China enacted a document named The National Inland Waterway and Port Layout Plan.
-In this document, the canal composing of the Eastern Zhejiang Canal and the Beijing - Hangzhou Grand Canal was recognized as the most important waterway in the Yangtze River Delta.
+In 2007, the Ministry of Transport of the People's Republic of China enacted a document named "The National Inland Waterway and Port Layout Plan."
+In this document, the canal composing of the Eastern Zhejiang Canal and the Beijing–Hangzhou Grand Canal was recognized as the most important waterway in the Yangtze River Delta.
 The proposal of reconstructing the Eastern Zhejiang Canal was raised in 1983.
-Back to then, after partial construction, the navigation capacity remained 40 tons.
+Back then, after partial construction, the navigation capacity remained 40 tons.
 In 2002, to manage problems including too many barrages on the canal and the low navigation tonnage which would not satisfy the demand of modern logistics, the reconstruction project of the canal began.
 This project set grade four waterways (which can navigate 500-ton freighters) as the standard and took the Sanbo Navigation Lock which located on the west bank of the Qiantang River as its starting point.
 The canal would flow through the Qiantang River, the Puyang River, the Xixiao River, the Cao’e River, the Sishili River, the Yao River and the Yong River and would finally empty into the East China Sea in the mouth of the Yong River.
 More than 130 bridges and 8 navigation blocks were constructed in this project.
 Some reconstructions were also completed along the canal, including railways, roads, constructions which would be affected by this project and aids for navigation.
 By September 2009, this project was completed.
 It turned out to be the single inland waterway reconstruction project with the biggest investment scale in the history of mainland China.
 Before the completion, in December 2007, partial canal had been put into use, especially the part in Hangzhou and Shaoxing, which had already become the busiest waterway.
 However, in Ningbo, due to bridges across the Yao River not satisfying the demand of navigation, large investments needed to be put into reconstruction.
 The uncompleted canal of Ningbo used to attract attention from the media in Chinese mainland.